Giveth/giveth-docs/dapps/PFPcollection.md

 We're still working on providing more benefits to Givers PFP holders, so stay tuned for more updates!

+## Setting your Givers PFP

+Setting your Givers PFP as your profile picture on giveth.io is very simple.
+First login with your web wallet that hold your Givers PFP NFT.
+Then head over to `My Account` from the dropdown menu in the top right and click on the link next to your profile picture that says `Set your Givers PFP`.
+From there you'll be taken to a menu where you can select your Givers PFP from your wallet and set it as your profile picture.
+Click `Save` and you're done!

 ## Contract Address